-The Trustee will monitor and engage with the investment managers about relevant matters (including business performance, strategy, capital structure, management of conflicts of interest, ESG and corporate governance matters), through the Scheme's investment consultant.
+The Trustee will monitor and engage with the investment managers about relevant matters (including matters concerning an issuer of debt or equity, including their performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance), through the Plan's investment consultant.

 Investment managers will be asked to provide details of their stewardship policy and engagement activities on at least an annual basis.
 The Trustee will, with input from their investment consultant, monitor and review the information provided by the investment managers.
+A summary of each investment manager's engagement and key votes will be summarised in their annual Implementation Statement contained within the Plan's Accounts.
 Where possible and appropriate, the Trustee will engage with their investment managers for more information and ask them to confirm that their policies comply with the principles set out in the Financial Reporting Council's UK Stewardship Code.